infracost/docs/docs/getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Infracost shows cloud cost estimates for Terraform projects.
-It helps developers, devops and others to quickly see the cost breakdown and compare different options upfront.
+Infracost shows cloud cost estimates for infrastructure-as-code projects such as Terraform.
+It helps developers, devops and others to quickly see a cost breakdown and compare different options upfront.

 ## Installation